Exchange CEO Indicted

 Jon Montroll operated an Australian company that provided digital currency exchange services online to US residents which allowed them to deposit US dollars and to deposit and withdraw Bitcoin.
 Montroll also operated another platform and co-mingled customers Bitcoin from both platforms in one pooled Bitcoin wallet that he had complete control over.

 For close to a year, Montroll took Bitcoin from the exchange’s pooled wallet that belonged to customers and cashed out the customers’ Bitcoin and spent it.
 Digital currency exchanges are deposit-taking, and hold funds in trust for customers, and as a result are not permitted to spend Bitcoin held in trust.

 Publicly Represented Company was Successful, When it was Not

 Montroll’s platforms allegedly also suffered a hack which depleted the Bitcoin reserves of the exchange.
 When the Bitcoin was depleted from the pooled wallet, the CEO failed to disclose to customers that there was insufficient Bitcoin liquidity left and instead continued to promote the exchange services, “falsely representing to the public that the exchange was commercially successful” and viable when he knew it was not and there was insufficient liquidity to pay back any customers who may have wanted to cash out Bitcoin.

-Montroll faces a sentence of incarceration of 20 years in US federal prison and will be sentenced in January 2019.
+Montroll faces a sentence of incarceration of up to 20 years in US federal prison and will be sentenced in January 2019.